cs3216/cs3216.github.io/website/coursework/product-design/index.md

 You can fill in more information if you feel that that will help you better visualise your product, such as personality, brand affiliation, life goals and aspirations, level of experience with technology and more.
 The goal of the user persona is to allow you to think in the shoes of your user, so try to include details that make this easy.

+Please also list down any assumptions about your user that will help us understand what you are validating about your users in the subsequent milestones.

 :::info Milestone

-**Milestone 1:** Pick a primary user persona and list down some assumptions about the problems they're facing now.
+**Milestone 1:** Pick a primary user persona, list down and substantiate some assumptions about the problems they're facing now.

 :::